 The David Carliner Public Interest Award

 “David Carliner was a tremendous advocate for human rights.
 He was ahead of his time and met incredible resistance for the work he did.
-We have all benefitted from his courageous work.” – Cathleen Caron, 2010 recipient of the Award
+We have all benefited from his courageous work.” – Cathleen Caron, 2010 recipient of the Award

 The David Carliner Public Interest Award was established in memory of one of the great public interest lawyers of the 20th Century, David Carliner (1918-2007), a champion of justice in his native Washington, D.C. and on the national stage.
 A tireless, innovative litigator, he also played a leading role in building institutions devoted to protecting civil and human rights and combating injustice on a systemic basis.

 The Award consists of: